StanfordCBCL/gROM/README.md

     python network1d/training.py

-The parameters of the trained model and hyperparameters will be saved in `network/models`, in a folder named as the date and time when the training was launched.
+The parameters of the trained model and hyperparameters will be saved in `models`, in a folder named as the date and time when the training was launched.

 ### Test a GNN ###